 - Accompaniments (e.g. wholewheat spaghetti or courgette noodles)

 - Take small handfuls of the beef mince and roll into meatballs in your hands (about 3cm diameter).
+Place on a large plate or baking tray.

 - Heat the olive oil in a large non-stick pan (medium-to-high heat).